abikirkham/the-soul-train/README.md

 ## Accessibility

-Utilize the Wave Accessibility tool for ongoing development and final testing.
+Utilise the Wave Accessibility tool for ongoing development and final testing.
 Concentrate on the following criteria:

 1. Ensure all forms have associated labels or appropriate aria-labels.
 2. Validate that color contrasts meet the minimum ratios outlined in WCAG 2.1 Contrast Guidelines.